Designlab offers two tracks for students to choose from.

 - Out of respect for your mentor’s time, if you need to cancel or reschedule a session, you must give your mentor at least 24 hours notice.
 Failure to do so will result in the session being forfeited and counted towards your session limit with that mentor (for this tuition reimbursement requirement, a forfeited session does not count as an attended session).

-- You must attend the minimum number of weekly Group Crit sessions: 12 in the full-time track and 22 in the part-time track.
+- You must attend the minimum number of Group Crit sessions specified in your Student Agreement

 Graduating UX Academy